JetBrains/Qodana/topics/qodana-intellij-docker-techs.md

 ## Order of resolving a profile

 Qodana IntelliJ checks the configuration parameters for resolving the inspection profile in this order:
-1. Profile with the name `%name%` from the command line option `-profileName %name%`.
+1. Profile with the name `%name%` from the command-line option `--profile-name %name%`.
-2. Profile by the path `%path%` from the command line option `-profilePath %path%`.
+2. Profile by the path `%path%` from the command-line option `--profile-path %path%`.
 3. Profile with the name `%name%` from `qodana.yaml`.
 4. Profile by the path `%path%` from `qodana.yaml`.
 5. Profile mounted to `/data/profile.xml`.